Paper Chan's Little Guide to Minecraft Server Optimization!

 delay-chunk-unloads-by: 10s

-Paper provides finer control over how often chunks are saved and how fast they are unloaded.
-Lowering delay-chunk-unloads-by value too low would actually result in additional work on the server to reloading the chunks that are just unloaded if a player happens to be hanging around an area.
+Lowering the delay-chunk-unloads-by value too low would actually result in additional work on the server to reload chunks that were just unloaded if a player happens to be hanging around an area.

 tick-rates: